 If you like to run into the grocery, grab your favorite items, head straight for the check-out, and dash out of the store, you may hate this post.
 But I can guarantee that if you slow down and read labels of the packaged food you buy, you’ll be surprised.
+Check out these 3 food label secrets and change your food buying habits forever.

 Right now those of you who are “natural foods” shoppers are rolling your eyes, with a “not me” feeling of superiority.
 Not so fast.
 My friend Elizabeth, whose experience sparked this post, is a careful, natural foods shopper.
 She is on a strict diet, watching what she buys and eats.
 In fact, I kid her mercilessly about her favorite meal – quinoa, drizzled with olive oil and lightly sprinkled with sea salt.
 Yet she too was fooled into buying something that had an ingredient that she doesn’t eat.